loganmeetsworld/awesome-newsroom-tech/README.md

 ### 2020 Election Team

-[Jeremy Bowers](https://github.com/jeremyjbowers) has a small team at TWP dedicated to tech for the [2020 election](https://www.washingtonpost.com/pr/2019/03/19/washington-post-adds-jeremy-bowers-bolstering-coverage-with-dedicated-engineering-team/).
-It is a computational R&D lab dedicated to building tools to aid journalism ahead of the election.
+This is a [Jeremy Bowers](https://github.com/jeremyjbowers)-lead team at TWP dedicated to tech for the [2020 election](https://www.washingtonpost.com/pr/2019/03/19/washington-post-adds-jeremy-bowers-bolstering-coverage-with-dedicated-engineering-team/).
+It is a computational R & D lab tasked with building tools to aid journalism ahead of the election.

 ## Quartz